-A committee of Council, completely focused on things that matter to rangatahi/young people
+A committee of the Council completely focused on things that matter to rangatahi/young people

 Te Pae Pīkari stands for The Perch of Fledglings, and talks to how this committee is not only focused on the wants and needs of rangatahi/youth but also works from the tuakana–teina learning model.